liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Introduction.rst

 solved approximately at each integration step, using modified or inexact Newton methods.
-When used with the serial NVECTOR module in SUNDIALS, ARKode provides both direct (dense and band) and preconditioned Krylov iterative (GMRES, BiCGStab, TFQMR) linear solvers.
+When used with the serial NVECTOR module in SUNDIALS, ARKode provides both direct (dense and band) and preconditioned Krylov iterative (GMRES, BiCGStab, TFQMR, PCG) linear solvers.
 When used with the parallel NVECTOR module or a user-provided vector data structure, only the Krylov solvers are available.